seveibar/worktree/README.md

 I was examining the relationship between playing video games and working on software/marketing tasks.
 I noticed that I could play a video game for 16 hours and eagerly return to my desk in the short breaks I took.
 But working, I could barely do a consecutive 8 hours and dreaded returning to the desk to struggle through another problem.

 I believe a key factor in this was the perceived lack of progression in work.
 "Grind" video games with technology trees and achievement systems give the player a sense of long-term and short-term tasks and vision, as well as a freedom to choose the next steps.

+The concept of a work tree is in opposition to "Daily Goals".
+I think work trees are much more powerful in that they are always actionable, you never "complete your goal for the day", so you never have to stop playing.